JanChyba/newtry/README.md

 # Hello-world
 This is my first repository
-I am looking forward to learning less.
+I am looking forward to learning github.